 WEST VIRGINIA Statute(s) and • W. VA.
-CODE ANN. §§ 16-64-1 to -10 (West 2023) (Syringe regulation(s) Services Programs) • W. VA.
-CODE ANN. § 47-19-3 (West 2023) (drug paraphernalia defined) • W. VA.
-CODE R. §§ 69-17-1 to -16 (2023) (Syringe Services Program Licensure) Effective date(s) of SSP • July 9, 2021 (§§ 16-64-1 to -10) provisions • August 26, 2021 (§§ 69-17-1 to -16) Does state allow SSPs by Yes. statute/regulation?
+CODE ANN. §§ 16-64-1 to -10 (West 2025) regulation(s) (collectively "Syringe Services Programs") regulation(s) • W. VA.
+CODE ANN. § 47-19-3 (West 2025) (drug paraphernalia defined) • W. VA.
+CODE R. §§ 69-17-1 to -16 (2025) (collectively "Syringe Services Program Licensure") Effective date(s) of SSP • July 9, 2021 (§§ 16-64-1 to -10) provisions • August 26, 2021 (§§ 69-17-1 to -16) Does state allow SSPs by Yes. statute/regulation?
 Type of program Harm reduction program Syringe services programs Are syringes considered Yes. § 47-19-3 - "drug paraphernalia" includes hypodermic drug paraphernalia? syringes, needles, and other objects marketed for use, or designed for use in parenterally injecting controlled substances into the human body.
-Program components § 16-64-1 - definitions, including "harm reduction program," which means a program that provides services intended to lessen the adverse consequences of drug use and protect public health and safety by providing direct access or referral to syringes services program, SUD treatment programs, screenings, vaccinations, education about overdose prevention, wound care, opioid antagonist distribution and education, and other medical services; and "syringe services program," which means a community-based program that provides access to sterile syringes, facilitates safe disposal of used syringes, and is part of a harm reduction program. § 16-64-2 - application for license to offer an SSP.
-All new and existing SSPs shall obtain a license from the office for health facility licensure and certification.
+Program components § 16-64-1 - definitions, including "harm reduction program," which means a program that provides services intended to lessen the adverse consequences of drug use and protect public health and safety by providing direct access or referral to syringes services program, SUD treatment programs, screenings, vaccinations, education about overdose prevention, wound care, opioid antagonist distribution and education, and other medical services; and "syringe services program," which means a community-based program that provides access to sterile syringes, facilitates safe disposal of used syringes, and is part of a harm reduction program.
+8 16 64 2 application for license to offer an SSP All new and § 16-64-2 - application for license to offer an SSP.
+All new and e existing SSPs shall obtain a license from the office for health facility licensure and certification.
 To be eligible for a license, an SSP shall: (1) submit an application on a form approved and provided by the office director; (2) provide the name of the program; (3) provide a description of the harm reduction program it is associated with and the harm reduction services provided in accordance with § 16-2-3; (4) provide contact information; (5) provide the hours of operation, location, and staffing; the description of hours of operation must include the specific days the SSP is open, opening and closing times, and frequency of exchange services; the description of staffing must include number of staff, titles of positions, and descriptions of their functions; (6) provide a specific description of the applicant's ability to refer to or facilitate entry into substance